 In high-speed railway construction, concrete quality is directly related to the safety and durability of the structures.
-As a critical component of high-speed railway construction, concrete mixing plants must meet technical standards far exceeding those required for ordinary commercial concrete production.
+As a critical component of this infrastructure, high-speed railway concrete mixing plants must meet technical standards far exceeding those required for ordinary commercial concrete production (such as those defined by ASTM International or the American Concrete Institute).
 This article will provide an in-depth analysis of the four core technical requirements for high-speed railway concrete mixing plants.

 Core Technical Indicators: